 - Kids and adults alike always enjoy a visit to the Florida Keys Eco-discovery Center.
 With interactive exhibits utilizing touch screen technology, stunning photos, and even a theater, what is not to like?
 It’s a fun way to learn about reef and mangrove habitats and it is free!

 - Kids always love it when you buy them presents.
 So, take them shopping!
 There are so many stores on the island that you are sure to find them the perfect present for them to take home as a souvenir of their fabulous Key West vacation!

 - Visiting a cemetery may be a little creepy, but some kids adore spooky.
 The Key West Cemetery is open daily for self guided tours.
 And guided tours can be put together upon request.

 - Take a trip to the Dry Tortugas!
-It is the only National Park that can only be gotten to by boat or seaplane.
-But be sure to reserve in advance as these trips sell out up to a month in advance.
+This National Park can only be gotten to by boat or seaplane.
+Be sure to reserve in advance as these trips sell out up to a month in advance.

 As you can see, Key West may not be thought of as a town for kids, but it sure does have a lot for them to explore and to enjoy!

 No matter what you decide to do, make sure that you make advanced reservations!
 If you don’t you will be sitting alone in your hotel room wishing you had planned ahead.